kevinolega/callcentertrainingtips/_posts/2019-09-23-another-job.md

 So you can save money for call center work.

-And it's way better to have a job that to stay unemployed for a long time.
+And it's way better to have a job than to stay unemployed for a long time.

 Recruitment staff and business owners typically look at big gaps of unemployment in a person's resume as a negative thing.